Community Research Group Members

 Grace Hickman is the lab manager for the Community Research Group at Georgetown University.
 Before her post-baccalaureate role, she graduated summa cum laude from Fordham University.
 She is particularly interested in topics where safety and autonomy must be balanced, like violence risk assessment, protection orders, and civil commitment, as well as work with incarcerated sexual and gender minorities.
 Grace hopes to pursue a Ph.D. in clinical psychology in the fall of 2025.

-Mara Lewis, research Assistant
+Mara Lewis, LaidLaw Scholar

-Zoe Wen, research assistant
+Zoe Wen, Thesis Student

 Zoe Wen is a third-year student at Georgetown University studying government, psychology, and statistics.
 She is interested in the intersection of law, advocacy, and policy and how to achieve equitable and sustainable change through an interdisciplinary approach that recognizes systemic inequities and individual-level factors.
 She is passionate about learning from and collaborating with impacted communities and individuals to improve existing institutions and build equitable solutions from the ground up.